Peterbilt: 1950s

 During the early 1950s, Peterbilt developed the "dromedary" cargo system; a longer-wheelbase truck (typically a COE) was configured to transport a auxiliary cargo system placed between the cab and trailer.

 In 1953, Peterbilt introduced its current brand emblem, switching from a rectangular border to the current red oval.

-In 1954, the 280/350 underwent a redesign, becoming the Model 281/351 "Narrow-nose" conventional; the grille was redesigned, converting to horizontal grille shutters.
+In 1954, the 280/350 underwent a redesign, becoming the Model 281/351 "needle-nose" conventional; the grille was redesigned, converting to horizontal grille shutters.
 A 281/351 COE was introduced, introducing a larger, wider cab design (sharing only the doors with the conventional).
 The shorter-hood Model 341 was heavier-duty, intended for vocational applications.

 In 1958, following a decline in truck sales, Ida Peterman (the owner of the company real estate) announced to company owners her plans to redevelop the factory site as a shopping center.
-Rather than take on the large investment of developing a new factory, the investment group chose to sell Peterbilt Motors Company in June 1958 to Pacific Car and Foundry, a Seattle-based company that specialized in production of railroad freight cars; the company had acquired Kenworth in 1944.
+Rather than take on the large investment of developing a new factory, the investment group chose to sell Peterbilt Motors Company in June 1958 to Pacific Car and Foundry, a Seattle-based company that specialized in production of railroad freight cars which had acquired local heavy truck manufacturer Kenworth in 1944.
 The new owners of Peterbilt began the relocation of the company, keeping it in the San Francisco Bay Area.
 In 1959, construction commenced on a 176,000 square-foot facility in Newark, California.

 For 1959, the 281/351 COE was replaced by the 282/352 COE.
 While externally similar (though upgrading to quad headlamps), in a major change, the new design introduced a tilting cab to allow better access to the engine.